Learning from failure: 3 moves to turn your setback into a comeback

 I asked myself while contemplating wanting to through my computer.
 I cannot tell you how many times this one question had popped up in my head when what I was working on flopped.
 I will go through this many time as I need until I learn the lesson.
 Learning from our setback is one the crucial pieces to launching us forward to our comeback.

-Setbacks can easily take you off course or can reveal you’re true course.
+Failures can easily take you off course or can reveal your true course.
 The difference between the distraction and the revelation is if you are willing to learn from your experience.
 When we allow ourselves to get caught up in the blame game, we learn NOTHING from our failures often causing us to endure them AGAIN.

 This reflective process allows you to have an unbiased view of your experience, you begin planning the next step that will be a part of your comeback.